ai-infrastructure-alliance/mltrl/mltrl_card.md

 1. Refer to the MLTRL manuscript for level-by-level data specs.
 2. Highlight important/interesting data findings — for example, class imbalances, subpar labels, noise and gaps, acquisition assumptions, etc.
-3. Point to specific datasets (internal and external sources, and versioning info)
+3. Point to specific datasets in use (internal and external sources) and data versioning info.
 4. Explain precisely what data and conditions a model has been trained and developed on.

-Note this section, amongst others, can vary depending on the ML model or algorithm and the domain.
+Note this section's content, amongst others, can vary significantly depending on the ML model or algorithm and the domain.
 For instance, this section can be verbose with examples for image models, but not necessarily for time series algorithms.
-And in fields such as medicine there should be notes on acquisition, sharing, privacy, and ethics.
+And in fields such as medicine there should be notes on acquisition, sharing, privacy, and ethics that may not be as significant in e.g. manufacturing.

 #### Caveats, known edge cases, recommendations